-Capturing energy from the environment has shown considerable interest in recent research [1]-[4].
+Capturing energy from the environment has shown considerable interest in recent research [1][2][3][4].
 Piezoelectric material elements are able to convert mechanical energy into electrical charges, due to the direct piezoelectric effect.
-These electric charges could be used in low-power electronic circuitry that use electrically charged highcapacity capacitors.
+These electric charges could be used in low-power electronic circuitry that use electrically charged high-capacity capacitors.
 The mechanical sources could be vibrations, pulses and shocks.
-Piezoelectric sensors are suitable to convert small mechanical deformations directly into electricity, which can be used in small power electrical sources in applications such as: supercapacitors, battery packs, interferometric lasers, etc.
+Piezoelectric sensors are suitable to convert the lower mechanical deformations directly into electricity, which can be used in small power electrical sources in applications as: supercapacitors, battery packs, interferometric lasers, etc.

 Collecting energy from the environment is a major area of interest with extensive applications in the development of unconventional renewable energy sources.
-This study clarifies mechanisms for converting mechanical energy into electricity in a highly efficient way.
+This study may clarify mechanisms for converting mechanical energy into electricity with a high efficiency of conversion.
 The mechanical energy could come from environmental sources such as: wind, vibrations, shocks, rotary movements, wheel rotations, car engines, human breathing, blood flow, body movements, free or lost mechanical energy or acoustic and ultrasonic vibrations.